API Reference

 • default – If True, all unknown requests will route to this view.

-• static – If True, and no endpoint was passed, render “static/index.html”.
-Also, it will become a default route.
+• static – If True and no endpoint was passed, render static/index.html as a legacy default route only when implicit_static_fallback=True.

 • methods – Optional list of HTTP methods (e.g. ["GET", "POST"]).